unfoldingWord/proskomma-react-hooks/src/documentation/useRenderPreview.md

   } = useRenderPreview({
     ...proskommaHook,
     docSetId, // docset provides language and docSetId to potentially query, and build structure
-    language: 'lat',
+    language: 'en',
     textDirection: 'ltr',
     structure, // eventually generate structure from catalog i18n,
-    ready: startRender, // bool to allow render to run, don't run until true and all content is present
+    ready: importHook.done, // bool to allow render to run, don't run until true and all content is present
     // pagedJS, // is this a link or a local file?
     // css, //
     // htmlFragment, // show full html or what's in the body